clayallsopp/rubymotion-tutorial/_posts/chapters/1900-01-04-4-containers.md

 Now that we have a big white screen on our hands, let's dress it up.

 If you've used more than a handful of iOS apps, you've undoubtedly noticed some visual similarities.
-Primarily, many apps a black bottom bar with tabs and a blue top bar with a title.
+Primarily, many apps have a black bottom bar with tabs and a blue top bar with a title.
 These are the standard "containers" in iOS, known as `UITabBarController` and `UINavigationController` respectively.
 We're going to play with them.

 These containers are `UIViewController` subclasses which actually manage other `UIViewController`s.
 Kind of wild, right?
 They have a `view` just like regular controllers, to which these "children" controllers' views are added as subviews.
 Thankfully, we never really have to worry about *how* that works, as these container controllers have pleasant APIs that deal with controllers, not views.